Back to main menu

 Image size best practices for email marketers

 Large images can impact email load time, resulting in your subscribers deleting your email before it has been downloaded.
-Remember, 20% of Americans get over 50 emails a day – people won’t want to waste time on emails that take more than a few seconds to render.
+Remember, the average person receives 121 emails per day– we won’t want to waste time on emails that take more than a few seconds to render.

 Large images can also eat valuable megabytes in limited mobile data plans.
 Suppose you are targeting subscribers in a demographic where pay-as-you-go mobile technology is the primary source of email access (think students, low-income families, older demographics, and subscribers in many emerging economies).
 In that case, they won’t thank you for those slow-loading, data-hungry campaigns.